GothenburgBitFactory/tw.org/content/docs/using_dates.md

 Use a `due` date to specify the exact date by which a task must be completed.
 This corresponds to the last possible moment when the task can be considered on-time.
-Using our example, we can set the `due` date to be Alice\'s birthday (line breaks added for clarity):
+Using our example, we can set the `due` date to be Alice's birthday (line breaks added for clarity):

     $ task add Send Alice a birthday card \